artefactual/atom-docs/admin-manual/installation/linux/ubuntu-bionic.rst

    :command:`DROP DATABASE` command and then create it again.

 Additionally, it's always a good idea to create a specific MySQL user for AtoM to keep things safer.
-This is how you can create an user called ``atom`` with password ``12345`` and the permissions needed for the database created above.
+This is how you can create a user called ``atom`` with password ``12345`` and the permissions needed for the database created above.

 .. code-block:: bash